IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/ifc_concepts/geometry_and_representations.rst

 Understanding IFC Elements and Geometry
 ---------------------------------------

-In BlenderBIM, it's crucial to understand the relationship between IFC elements, their classification, types, and geometry.
+In Bonsai, it's crucial to understand the relationship between IFC elements, their classification, types, and geometry.
 These concepts work together but serve different purposes.

 IFC Classification